Frequently Asked Questions

 Q. Can I have my bags carried for me?

 A. Yes.
 If you want to travel light during the day and have your bags ferried to your next accommodation, contact the independently run John Muir Way Baggage Service.

 Q. Do I get anything if I complete the route?

-A. Printed certificates are available from John Muir's Birthplace Museum in Dunbar and Helensburgh Swimming Pool.
+A. A great outdoor experience and loads of memories!
+Besides those, you'll have your fully stamped John Muir Way Passport, plus free certificates for route completers are available from John Muir's Birthplace Museum in Dunbar and Helensburgh Swimming Pool.
 Alternatively, e-certificates can be requested by filling out the form on the Certificates page.